+Is vaping CBD dangerous?
 The vaping health crisis has dominated headlines for over a month with hundreds of reported cases of respiratory problems being linked to e-cigarette use.
 After six deaths with ties to vape use, Governor Andrew Cuomo of New York state has announced that he will ban the sale of flavoured e-liquid.
-Following this announcement, US President Trump has stated that he intends to enstate a similar ban on a federal level.
+Following this announcement, US President Trump stated that he intends to instate a similar ban on a federal level.

 E-cigarettes were previously marketed as a safer alternative to smoking, but in recent months after a spate of illnesses and deaths linked to the use of e-cigarettes this conception is being called into serious question.